euisblue/the-odin-project-ror/README.md

-# the-odin-project-ror
-The Odin Project - RoR Course
+# The Odin Project - Ruby on Rails